<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=140460429997534&amp;ev=PageView&amp;noscript=1">

 The answer is they are all keypads.

-Epec typically receives customer requests for quote (RFQ) with brief explanations accompanied by a sketch or print.
+Epec typically receives customer requests for a quote (RFQ) with brief explanations accompanied by a sketch or print.
 All too often these summaries fall short in the detailed explanation that is necessary to properly (and quickly) provide an accurate comprehensive quotation.

 For example, a customer recently submitted an RFQ for a keypad to be used in a military application.
 Some of the information the customer supplied appeared to contradict itself - one drawing showed a silicone elastomer keypad (with no switches, circuits, or connectors).
 The email received included verbiage about a keypad with a wiring harness.
 This is important because a silicone elastomer keypad is a straightforward, inexpensive item to quote.